ied206/Joveler.Compression/native/lz4/README.md

 Build with cmake, and use llvm-mingw.

-Run `lz4-clang-cmake.ps1` script with proper arguments.
+Run `lz4-clang-cmake.ps1` script on MSYS2 with proper arguments.

 ### MSVC Build